Courtney Stodden Is Bisexual: All The Women She’s Kissed Before

 Last summer, Stodden confirmed to Us Weekly that she had suffered a miscarriage with what would have been her first child.
 Following the couple’s tragic loss, Stodden has been turning to therapy and a “reborn” baby doll to help her deal with the loss of her firstborn.
 She’s also been seen smoking cigarettes, drinking alcohol, and going out with her friends a lot.

 That very summer, Stodden was spotted making out with French-born DJ Doris Carabetta at a beach picnic in Santa Monica, reports The Sun.
-The two gal pals enjoyed champagne and fed each other’s strawberries.
+The two gal pals enjoyed champagne and fed each other strawberries.
 Though the paparazzi were around, Doris happily groped Courtney’s breasts.
 Clad in a black bikini top and short shorts, the starlet wrapped her arms and legs around the woman as they kissed in the sand.

 Courtney Stodden caught KISSING a mystery woman months after renewing her wedding vows https://t.co/AOQ3gxJfoL pic.twitter.com/x2lVPsBaTC